LucasBehrendt/tech-blog/README.md

 - [This article](https://simpleisbetterthancomplex.com/tutorial/2017/02/06/how-to-implement-case-insensitive-username.html) helped immensely when dealing with the bug of having duplicate usernames.

-- Code Institute Tutor Support helped with solving some issues, including how to properly set up an automated e-mail when a user contacts the site admin and how to properly handle if a user uploads an unsupported image format.
+- Code Institute Tutor Support helped with solving some issues, including how to properly set up an automated email when a user contacts the site admin and how to properly handle if a user uploads an unsupported image format.

 - The Code Institute Django Blog walkthrough project had some great features that helped with the development of this project.